 - 30 Day Money back guarantee;

 With its superfast speeds, it has everything that a torrent freak would want.
-Plus, it comes with a kill switch to ensure that your IP is never leaked online, even if the VPN connection fails.
+Plus, it comes with a kill switch to ensure that your IP is never leaked online, even if the connection fails.

-3. NordVPN – Best User Experience VPN
+NordVPN – Best User Experience Software

 - Super easy-to-use interface;